marchewadm/portfolio/content/selected-works/recommendation-system.md

 ---
-title: Recommendation System
+title: Recommendation System (WIP)
 subtitle: A movie recommendation system using NLP and cosine similarity.

 sourceCodeUrl: 'https://github.com/marchewadm/movie-recommendation-model'

-image: /img/work-1.jpg
+image: portfolio/selected-works/recommendation-system-1
-alt: The project's photo sample
+alt: Screenshot of the FastAPI OpenAPI docs

 description: A movie recommendation system built using NLP and cosine similarity.
 It analyzes user preferences and movie features from the MovieLens dataset to generate personalized recommendations.
 The trained model is served through a FastAPI backend exposing an API, while Laravel manages users, role-based access control (RBAC), watched movies, generates insights, and integrates with the TMDB API, using Redis for caching.
 Finally, Nuxt.js provides an intuitive interface to explore recommendations, view interactive charts, and track viewing history and preferences over time.